Gkcloud5/Better-future/Learning/Programming/Python/Topics/Namespace and Scope.md

 ### Scope:
  There are various unique namespaces defined, we may not able to access all of them from every part of the program. the concept of scope comes into play.

+ A scope is the portion of a program from where a namespace can be accessed directly without any prefix.

+ **3 Nested scope: